Services

 The tracers used in PET have a shelf life of only a few hours, so it’s important you follow the instructions of your doctor and our nuclear medicine technicians closely.
 If poor preparation forces your appointment to be rescheduled, the tracer ordered for your appointment will expire and this cost may be passed on to you.

 When you arrive for your appointment, our reception staff will ask that you complete a questionnaire and sign a consent form.
-In line with your appointment a Registered Nurse will welcome you through for the procedure.
+In line with your appointment a registered nurse will welcome you through for the procedure.
 Please be mindful that some patients take longer than others to get settled and your appointment time may vary.
+We make every effort to keep as closely to appointment times as possible.

 TRACER UPTAKE (60-90MINS)

-Once you have changed into a gown our nurse will get you settled in a private uptake room.
-They will then check your blood sugar level and place an IV cannula into your arm through which the PET tracer will be injected.
-You will then be connected to an IV line and will be left to watch TV and relax while the tracer is infused.
+Once you have changed into a gown (if needed) our nurse will get you settled in a private uptake room.
+They will then check your blood sugar level and place an IV cannula in through which the PET tracer will be injected.
+You will then be connected to an IV line and be left to relax while the tracer is infused.
+During this time, you may be permitted to listen to a podcast/audiobook, or watch TV however; we do not permit any activity that involves holding something to your face (ie watching a movie on your phone or reading a book) as this can affect the quality of the scan.
 After approximately one hour of rest, we’ll take you through to the PET/CT scanner.

 PET/CT IMAGING (20-30MINS)

-The PET/CT looks like a doughnut (known technically as a gantry), with a bed passing through the middle.
-You will be asked to lie on the bed with your arms stretched above your head as it moves through the opening in the gantry.
+A CT scanner is doughnut-shaped with a bed passing through the middle.
+You will be asked to lie on the bed with your arms stretched above your head as the bed moves through the scanner to acquire your images.

 The PET part of the scan detects the radiation released from the tracer which has now been taken up throughout your body.

-The CT part images your anatomy and alterations in its structure such as tumour growth and other changes related to disease.
+The CT part of the scan images your anatomy and alterations in its structure such as size, shape and other changes related to disease.

 The PET and CT images are then combined and used together to diagnose, plan or measure treatment outcomes.